Dendrocnide moroides: Mechanism

-Very fine, brittle hairs (called trichomes) loaded with toxins cover the entire plant; even the slightest touch will embed them in the skin.
+Very fine, brittle hairs called trichomes are loaded with toxins and cover the entire plant; even the slightest touch will embed them in the skin.
 Electron micrograph images show that they are similar to a hypodermic needle in being very sharp-pointed and hollow.
 Additionally, it has been shown that there is a structurally weak point near the tip of the hair, which acts as a pre-set fracture line.
 When it enters the skin the hair fractures at this point, allowing the contents of the trichome to be injected into the victim's tissues.

 The trichomes stay in the skin for up to a year, and release the toxin cocktail into the body during triggering events such as touching the affected area, contact with water, or temperature changes.
 Ernie Rider, a conservation officer with the Queensland Parks and Wildlife Service, was slapped in the face and torso with the foliage in 1963, and said:

 For two or three days the pain was almost unbearable; I couldn't work or sleep...
 I remember it feeling like there were giant hands trying to squash my chest... then it was pretty bad pain for another fortnight or so.
 The stinging persisted for two years and recurred every time I had a cold shower...There's nothing to rival it; it's ten times worse than anything else.

 Physical contact with Dendrocnide moroides is not the only way that it can cause harm to a person—the trichomes are constantly being shed from the plant and may be suspended in the air within its vicinity.
 They can then be inhaled, which may lead to respiratory complications if a person spends time in close proximity to the plant.
 The Australian entomologist and ecologist Marina Hurley wrote her doctorate studying two Dendrocnide species of the Atherton Tablelands, west of Cairns, namely Dendrocnide moroides and Dendrocnide cordifolia, and was exposed to the airborne hairs over a long period of time.
 She suffered sneezing fits, watery eyes and nose, and eventually developed an allergy that required medical attention.
-W.V.
-MacFarlane, who was a Professorial Fellow in Physiology at the John Curtin School of Medical Research at the Australian National University, observed the effects of inhaling the trichomes, and he reported:
+W. V. MacFarlane, who was a Professorial Fellow in Physiology at the John Curtin School of Medical Research at the Australian National University, observed the effects of inhaling the trichomes, and he reported:

 The plucking of hairs from the leaves invariably produces sneezing in the operator within 10 or 15 minutes.
 During early attempts to separate stinging hairs from dried leaves, dust and presumably some hairs were inhaled.
 Initially they produced sneezing, but within three hours there was diffuse nasopharyngeal pain, and after 26 hours a sensation of an acute sore throat like tonsillitis was experienced.